 - Innovative bioelectronic medicine approach.
 Our gammaCore therapy uses a proprietary electric signal to safely deliver bioelectronic medicine, which causes targeted pharmacologic-like changes in neurotransmitter expression and in the immune system, without systemic exposure to exogenous chemicals. - Our non-invasive therapy unlocks the long-held potential of VNS.
 VNS therapy can, for the first time, be delivered safely and comfortably through the skin using gammaCore.
 This eliminates the need for costly, invasive surgery that requires the implantation of a permanent medical device.
 VNS therapy is no longer reserved for the most refractory patients, and is now a first-line treatment option. - Commercializing our therapy through traditional pharmaceutical channels.
 Our non-invasive delivery modality permits medical professionals to prescribe VNS through the same channel they would any other specialty medication.
-Refills delivered on a monthly basis enable us to seek widespread commercial payor coverage and reimbursement under a traditional pharmaceutical model.
-We have agreements in place with commercial payors that we believe, based on our estimates, will provide for reimbursement for gammaCore as a pharmacy benefit for approximately 17 million commercial lives, with such number expected to increase to as many as 45 million lives under those agreements over the next several calendar quarters. - Highly scalable and low investment manufacturing with digital refills.
+Refills delivered on a monthly basis enable us to seek widespread commercial payor coverage and reimbursement under a traditional pharmaceutical model. - Highly scalable and low investment manufacturing with digital refills.
 Our low manufacturing and assembly costs allow us to scale to meet demand with minimal additional investment.
 Refills through RFID or Bluetooth may offer attractive gross margins. - Potential for rapid label expansion in headache and regulatory approval in additional indications.
 The safety profile of gammaCore enabled us to utilize the de novo regulatory pathway through which the FDA established a new therapeutic category: external vagal nerve stimulator for the treatment of headache.
 Through the 510(k) pathway, we received clearance for our gammaCore therapy for the acute treatment of pain associated with migraine in adults in January 2018.
 We believe a similar regulatory pathway may be available to us for additional indications in rheumatology. - Broad intellectual property protection.
 Among our key issued patents, we have coverage on using our high-frequency burst signal for treating certain medical conditions until 2031, the low-pass filtering of that signal to ensure safe and comfortable transmission through the skin until 2031, the non-invasive treatment of headache conditions until 2029, and the remote network-enabled communication for the delivery of neuromodulation therapy for a broad range of medical conditions until 2033. - Highly experienced management team.
 Our management team includes a diverse group of executives with significant experience in senior positions in the pharmaceutical and medical device industries, including positions at Pfizer, Merck, Novartis, Stryker and Zimmer Biomet.
 Members of our team have been involved in the launch and marketing of products including Motrin, Celebrex, and the migraine drugs Axert and Maxalt.
 Our team's pharmaceutical experience in clinical development, sales, marketing and reimbursement, and its medical device experience in research, development and regulatory affairs, allow us to pursue our strategy and growth plans.